 Further reading & references

-- Prostate cancer: diagnosis and treatment; NICE Clinical guideline (Jan 2014)
+- Prostate cancer: diagnosis and treatment; NICE Clinical Guideline (January 2014)

-- Prostate cancer: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2013)
+- Cancer of the prostate: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2015)